5 Ways to Master Warehouse Inventory Control for 3PLs | FulFillor

 • Efficient Labeling: Barcode labels, RFID tags, definable zones.
 Color-coded signage for aisles and storage zones can help find items faster and significantly decrease mispicks.

-• Employee productivity: With everything you need at your fingertips, your team can work faster and make fewer mistakes, improving morale and increasing output.
+• Improved Employee Productivity: With everything you need at your fingertips, your team can work faster and make fewer mistakes, improving morale and increasing output.

 4. Automating and Integrating for Effortless Operations